 For RHB specifically, some of the challenges faced included having to overcome a sluggish real estate market and dampened investor and consumer confidence coupled with lower activity in the capital markets.
 FIT22, our fiveyear strategic roadmap - Fund Our Journey, Invest To Win and Transform The Organisation - was launched in 2018 to navigate these challenges.
 FIT22 is now in its second year and has shown good progress with an uplift of 30.9% in pre-tax profit since its launch.
-The five-year strategic plan is designed to enable the Group to break into the Top 3 of banks in Malaysia based on performance.
-We will do this by focusing on core segments, leveraging on digital technology and building a good operating model via the adoption of Agile@Scale.
+The five-year strategic plan is designed to enable

-TAN SRI AZLAN ZAINOL Dear Valued Shareholders.
-Chairman
+TAN SRI AZLAN ZAINOL Chairman

+Dear Valued Shareholders,